apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gisèle Pelicot condemns rape accused and says French society must change**
+**‘Stay Long Ahead of Earnings,’ Says Top Investor About Nvidia Stock**

-You can read more about it [here](https://www.bbc.com/news/articles/c1lg2593l8lo).
+You can read more about it [here](https://www.tipranks.com/news/stay-long-ahead-of-earnings-says-top-investor-about-nvidia-stock).

 ## Requirements
 - Python 3.8